sanilac6459/codepath-ios-prework/README.md

     - Having a TikTok shop where you can buy products that was seen in our FYP
     - Saving music from videos we watch for later use

-## Notes
-The challenge I faced when making this app is navigating through Xcode because it was my first time using it.

 ## License